-A braided money tree plant is beautiful and inexpensive accent to a home or office; in fact, it thrives in fluorescent lighting.
+A braided money tree (Pachira aquatica, USDA zones 10-12) is a beautiful and inexpensive accent to a home or office; in fact, it thrives under fluorescent lighting.
 Although the branches of the money tree do not naturally entwine themselves, this plant can sustain and tolerate braiding well.
-The money tree plant, which can reach heights of 10 feet tall, may also be grown as a bonsai version of the larger plant.
+The money tree plant, which can reach heights of 20 to 30 feet tall, may also be grown as a bonsai version of the larger plant.

 Starting the Braid